Ram Shinde

-Ram Shankarrao Shinde or better known as Prof. Ram Shinde is a politician, who is serving as the 7th and current chairperson of the Maharashtra Legislative Council since 19 December 2024.
+Professor Ram Shankarrao Shinde (born 1 January 1969) is an Indian politician, who is serving as the 7th and current chairperson of the Maharashtra Legislative Council since 19 December 2024.
 He also serves as a member of the Maharashtra Legislative Council.

+Political career

 He has previously served as a member of the 13th Maharashtra Legislative Assembly.
 He represented the Karjat Jamkhed Assembly Constituency.
 He belongs to the Bharatiya Janata Party.

-He was appointed Maharashtra's minister of state in December, 2014 and was given responsibility of the home portfolio as well as for public health, agriculture, horticulture, marketing and tourism.
+He was appointed Maharashtra's minister of state in December, 2014 and was given responsibility of the home portfolio as well as for public health, agriculture, horticulture, marketing and tourism On 8 July 2016 in cabinet expansion he was promoted to cabinet rank and given charge of the water-conservation ministry.

-He was also made guardian minister of Ahmednagar district.